jquery/contribute.jquery.org/pages/web-sites.md

 repositories you'd like to work on.
 When you have changes you'd like to have reviewed for integration, submit a [pull request](http://help.github.com/send-pull-requests/).
-However, we recommend that you file issues for new "features" and significant changes before acutally getitng to work.For more information on maintaining your fork and strategies on commiting, see the [Commits and Pull Requests](/commits-and-pull-requests/) guide.
+However, we recommend that you file issues for new "features" and significant changes before actually getting to work.
+For more information on maintaining your fork and strategies on commiting, see the [Commits and Pull Requests](/commits-and-pull-requests/) guide.